iulia-codes/notes/_posts/2016-07-04-sign-legally-binding-documents-online.md

 * single document signing (I sign the document)
 * document download, share and send by email

 The free option of the website allows you to sign 3 documents per month.
 If you would like to upgrade to other features of the website, then the paid option is available.
+Have you tried this option?
+Has it worked for you?

 ---